artemklishch/bookstore/README.md

 ## Launch the project locally
 Pre-conditions:

-You should have installed: "Docker", "docker compose", "Maven", Java 17.
+You should have installed: "Docker", "docker compose".

 Nice to have IntelliJIdea for work.

 Before launch the command to run the docker container you should have the Docker running/open.

 ![Server Flow Diagram](src/main/java/org/example/intro/assets/launch-app-diagram.svg)